 For 900 years, the Anji Bai Cha tea cultivar, being described by the Chinese emperor and passionate tea scholar Song Hui Zong (1101 to 1125 A.D.) in his book “Da Guan Cha Lun” (“The Treatise of Tea”), existed only as a legend.
 Only in 1982, a single specimen of a tea bush was discovered in Anji county, Zhejiang province that researchers believe might be the tea plant that had already been described as rare by Song Hui Zong at that time.
 It was named Anji Bai Cha for the white color of its spring buds and has been bred and commercially cultivated since.
 The name Anji Bai Cha has been protected, though, for tea from this particular tea cultivar and the Anji county geographic location, so it is still a “raritea” today, with especially properly timed harvests of high picking standard producing a true jewel within the world of green teas that every green tea connoisseur will highly value.
 In fact, China choose Anji Bai Cha Green Tea to represent the country for the 2010 World Culture Exposition in Shanghai.

-Our Anji Bai Cha Green tea/Anji White Tea comes from a semi-wild (biodiversity) high mountain tea garden with several small ponds, many different trees and mountains around it, where organic cultivation principles are adhered to and no pesticides and/or fertilizer is used.
+Our Anji Bai Cha Green tea/Anji White Tea comes from a semi-wild (biodiversity) high mountain tea garden with several small ponds, many different trees and mountains around it, where health and environment-friendly cultivation principles are adhered to and no pesticides and/or fertilizer is used.
 It is picked only once during the first half of April each year – when the buds are still white – with a picking standard of 1 bud plus 1-2 leaves and gently processed to green tea in the traditional way.

 During processing, the fresh picked white buds and leaves take on a pale yellowish green color after withering and stir-fixing and are then rolled into the form of tight pine-shaped needles before drying.
 The dried leaves still clearly show the natural leaf pattern.
 The aroma of dry Anji Bai Cha tea leaves displays a fresh and clean, high floral fragrance with a charming orchid aroma of the ready prepared infusion, perfectly matching the tea’s super fresh, delicate and soothing sweet taste, rounded up by a hint of a asparagus “veggie” note and a clear and refreshing high citrus flavor.